• Skip to primary navigation

 Are These Muffins Healthy?

 Yes!
 As mentioned, these muffins are made with simple, all natural ingredients.
 Less than 10 to be exact.
-They’re made with oat flour instead of all purpose flour too for extra nutrients (see my guide on types of oats to read more about why this is important).
-As a result, they’re loaded with protein, fiber, healthy fats, and nutrients like potassium, vitamin B6, and vitamin C. Plus, they’re super versatile to fit a variety of dietary needs making them an excellent quick breakfast option!
+They’re made with oat flour instead of all purpose flour too making them gluten free as long as you use gluten free oats (see my guide on types of oats if you’re new to this).

 Gluten Free Ingredients and Substitutions